pipipear/teams-mods/README.md

+# Important
+This repository has been archived because of the unreliability of injecting code through remote debugging ports

 # Teams Mods
 Some modifications to "fix" Microsoft Teams, currently this is only works with Linux though it's not impossible to make it work with Windows